What is a credit score?

 Yes, a low credit score doesn't stay with you forever.
 You can improve your credit score by maintaining a healthy credit history.
 This will take time and requires you demonstrate good financial responsibility with credit.
 For more information, read our Credit Knowledge article: How to improve your credit score.

 A credit report is an extract from your credit file and contains the information about your credit history.
 It may include your personal information, consumer credit information, publicly available information and your repayment history.

 Why do I have a credit report?

-If you have applied for credit in Australia, you will likely have a credit report with a credit bureau.
+If you have applied for credit in Australia, you will likely have a credit report with a credit reporting body.
 Credit providers use your credit file to assess the likelihood you will be able to repay a loan in the future and determine whether or not to approve your application for credit.
-Not all providers use all credit bureaus though so the information held in each credit file can differ.
+Not all providers use all credit reporting bodies though so the information held in each credit file can differ.